 a) Know someone on a BBQ team: If you do know someone, though, don’t abuse it.
 If your buddies are willing to let you in, awesome, but don’t try to bring a pack of friends with you.
 Also, mind your manners: your barbecue team friend is doing you a favor, so you should be as low maintenance as possible and definitely tip.

-b) You can also buy $15 “BBQ Alley” tickets in addition to your Barbecue Fest admission ticket.
-So $25 total.
-This is new this year.
+b) You can also buy $16 ($20.44 with fees) “BBQ Alley” tickets in addition to your $10+fees Barbecue Cooking Competition admission ticket.
+This is new as of 2017.
 Read all the fine print and get tickets here (scroll down to the BBQ Alley section).

-N is for You Need To Bring Some Things: OK, this is probably not the most clever N phrase, but I wanted to let you know what you’re allowed to bring into the park: Read the rules about what you can/can’t bring here.
-This year, you can bring EMPTY Camelbacks or FACTORY-SEALED water bottles, both of which you can refill at water stations in the park.
+N is for You Need To Bring Some Things: OK, this is probably not the most clever N phrase, but I wanted to let you know what you’re allowed to bring into the park: Read the rules about what you can/can’t bring to BSMF here.
+Read more about WCBCC permitted items here and Celebrate Memphis here.

 O is for Overheated: You’re going to be outside in a park with little shade in Memphis in May.
 Even if it’s not crazy hot outside, it’s still easy to get overheated.
 Drink water, find a cool place to sit, and quit when your body tells you to.

-R is for Run, Great American: One of the newer events for Memphis in May, the Great American River Run is a 5K and half-marathon on May 26, 2018.
+R is for Run, Great American: One of the newer events for Memphis in May, the Great American River Run is a 5K and half-marathon on May 25, 2019 with a course taking you through downtown and along the Mighty Mississippi in all its glory.
 Learn more here.

 S is for Shoes, Sunscreen, and Sunglasses: Wear real shoes.
 Memphis in May is no place for cute footwear.
 No flip flops, no heels.
 Think old sneakers, all-weather boots, something like that.
 The park is a mile long, and I’ve seen many a sad, abandoned single flip flop languishing in the mud.
 Also, don’t be one of those people “working on your tan” and just go ahead and wear that sunscreen (and sunglasses!)
 They will have sunscreen stations this year, too.

-T is for Tip in barbecue fest booths: Barbecue Fest team booths are crazy expensive.
-The least you can do is toss a $20 in the jar for the bartender (especially if the drinks are free).
+T is for Tip in barbecue fest booths: Barbecue team booths are crazy expensive.
+If you get a tent invite, the least you can do is toss a $20+ in the jar for the bartender (especially if the drinks are free).

 U is for Umbrellas not allowed: Wear a poncho or modify a Hefty Bag instead if rain gear is needed.

-V is for Vendors: At 901Fest on May 2, you’ll be able to shop local vendors.
+V is for Vendors: At Celebrate Memphis on May 25th, you’ll be able to shop local vendors.

 X is for X-citing to see all those bands: I know I’m cheating with the X on this one, but the point is that the lineup has a lot going on.
 See the whole list here.